Jack Teele: Barcelona Dragons

 After being let go by the Chargers, Teele became the chief executive officer of the Barcelona Dragons, a team in the newly formed World League of American Football (WLAF).
 He later served as their general manager in 1992 before the league suspended in 1993.
 He retired after his stint with the Dragons.

 Personal life and death

 Teele was named Long Beach State's Outstanding Alumnus in 1971 and inducted into the Long Beach City College Hall of Fame in 1975.
 He was married and had two daughters.
-After his retirement, he lived eight years in the San Joaquin Valley on land purchased from Rams coach Hamp Pool.
+After his retirement, he lived for eight years in the San Joaquin Valley on land purchased from Rams coach Hamp Pool.
 He later lived in Leisure World, Seal Beach.
 Teele died on September 14, 2017, at the age of 87.